ontio/ontology/docs/specifications/native_contract/paramapi.md

 ```

 ## How to get a parameter
-Call the function "GetGlobalPramValue" to get a global parameter value.
+Call the function "GetGlobalParam" to get a global parameter value.

 args: smartcontract/service/native.NativeService, the NativeServe instance<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;string, parameter name